lubgavrosh/itstep/README.md

 # itstep
 My projects on C++
-This repository has all my projects on C++
+This repository has all my bigger projects on C++